mdavis-xyz/mdavis.xyz/pages/lime/content.md

 There are hopefully Australian laws which over-rule this clause.
 However as mentioned before, it is unclear whether Australian laws even apply at all, since users agree to release Lime from those laws, replacing them with American laws instead. ([Section 2.9](2.9))
 Therefore the presence of such a clause is cause for concern.
-Why would Lime want to protect individual employees who do the wrong thing?
+Why did Lime write a clause which protects individual employees who do the wrong thing?

 Lime's terms and conditions are already extremely long, dull and hard to read.
 [Section 5.2](5.2) takes it one step further, with legalese so strong that